-High School Café-Science Events: We presented different forms of hydrogels and shown examples of hydrogels in our life and as drug delivery systems.
+High School Café-Science Events: We presented different forms of hydrogels and we show examples of hydrogels in our everyday life and as drug delivery systems.

-Public Lectures & Workshops: We presented to the elderly the preparation of tablets using traditional manufacturing methods and by 3D Printing.
+Public Lectures & Workshops: We presented to the elderly the preparation of tablets using traditional manufacturing methods and 3D Printing, and discussed the future.

-Organising fundraising events: examples of charities that we have supported with our fundraising events includes, Friends of the Cancer centre, Parenting NI, and Prostate Cancer.
+Organising fundraising events: Examples of charities that we have supported so far with our fundraising events includes, Homeless Period Belfast, Friends of the Cancer Centre, Parenting NI, Prostate Cancer.

 “Engage with University” programmes, which consists of over 50 different events yearly.

-Visiting Schools: independently and under the Science, Technology, Engineering and Mathematics (STEM) Ambassadors scheme.
+Visiting Schools: We are visiting local schools independently and under the Science, Technology, Engineering and Mathematics (STEM) Ambassadors scheme.

-Workshops: preparing workshops for Native Scientist (award-winning, non-profit network of international scientists).
+Workshops: We are preparing workshops for Native Scientist (award-winning, non-profit network of international scientists).